Rosette (botany)

 In botany, a rosette is a circular arrangement of leaves or of structures resembling leaves.

-In flowering plants, rosettes usually sit near the soil.
+In flowering plants, rosettes usually sit near the soil, but they can also be at the top of an otherwise leafless branch or trunk.
 Their structure is an example of a modified stem in which the internode gaps between the leaves do not expand, so that all the leaves remain clustered tightly together and at a similar height.
 Some insects induce the development of galls that are leafy rosettes.

 In bryophytes and algae, a rosette results from the repeated branching of the thallus as the plant grows, resulting in a circular outline.

 Taxonomies

 Many plant families have varieties with rosette morphology; they are particularly common in Asteraceae (such as dandelions), Brassicaceae (such as cabbage), and Bromeliaceae.
 The fern Blechnum fluviatile or New Zealand Water Fern (kiwikiwi) is a rosette plant.

 Function in flowering plants

 Often, rosettes form in perennial plants whose upper foliage dies back with the remaining vegetation protecting the plant.
 Another form occurs when internodes along a stem are shortened, bringing the leaves closer together, as in lettuce, dandelion and some succulents.
 (When plants such as lettuce grow too quickly, the stem lengthens instead, a condition known as bolting.)
 In yet other forms, the rosette persists at the base of the plant (such as the dandelion), and there is a taproot.